What to do if strikes disrupt your holiday

 Can I claim compensation?

-However, there are certain circumstances where you may be entitled to compensation as a result of strikes, according to the Civil Aviation Autority (CAA).
+However, there are certain circumstances where you may be entitled to compensation, according to the Civil Aviation Authority (CAA).

 The two main criteria are as follows: